Ebba Koch

 Ebba Koch is an Austrian art and architectural historian, who defines and discusses cultural issues of interest to political, social and economic historians.
 Presently she is a professor at the Institute of Art History in Vienna, Austria and a senior researcher at the Austrian Academy of Sciences.
 She completed her doctorate in philosophy and her Habilitation at Vienna University.

-Koch has spent much of her professional life studying the architecture, art, and culture of the Mughal Empire, and is considered a leading authority on Mughal architecture.
+Koch has spent much of her professional life studying the architecture, art, and culture of the Mughal Empire, and is considered the leading authority on Mughal architecture.
 In 2001 she became the architectural advisor to the Taj Mahal Conservation Collaborative.

 Professional life

 Early Modern India

 Koch's work has made considerable contributions to the historical understanding of early modern India.
 In collaboration with the Indian architect Richard A. Barraud she conducted major surveys of the palaces and gardens of Shah Jahan, reconstructed the Mughal city of Agra, and produced the first, comprehensive documentation of the Taj Mahal.
 Through this work, Koch has developed one of the largest archives of photographs and measured drawings of the Islamic architecture of the Indian subcontinent.

 She has also contributed to recording Mughal painting and applied arts, the artistic connections between Europe and Mughal India, and imperial symbolism.